mjmoon/blog/collections/_menu/about.md

         I am a data enthusiasts and a web development hobbyist.
 I am now working with my friends to start a blog using data visualizations.
 I have become familiar and interested in web development using <code>jekyll</code> + <code>travis-ci</code>, and some <code>css</code> + <code>javascript</code> while setting up this blog.
       </p>
       <p>
-        I will be starting my pursuit of PhD in statistics at the University of Toronto this Fall. <sup>yay, me!</sup> In general, I like <del>breaking things</del> understanding how things work, making new things using those <del>broken pieces</del> understanding, and making things look beautiful<sup>subject to my own not-so-sophisticated taste</sup> - related to data.
+        I will be starting my pursuit of PhD in statistics at the University of Toronto this Fall. <sup>yay, me!</sup> In general, I like <del>breaking things</del> understanding how things work, making new things using those <del>broken pieces</del> understanding, and making things look beautiful<sup>subject to my own not-so-sophisticated taste</sup> - related to <strong>data</strong>.
       </p>
     </div>
 </div>